Guide to federal resources to expand tenant right to counsel

 State-By-State Directory for Trial Judges on Appointing Counsel in Civil Cases

 The American Bar Association, in cooperation with NCCRC, has released the Directory of Law Governing Appointment of Counsel in State Civil Proceedings.
 This comprehensive new resource provides a state-by-state analysis of when trial court judges can and cannot appoint counsel, based on statutes, case decisions, and court rules.
 The Directory is based on research conducted by the NCCRC, and is a helpful companion to the NCCRC website's "Status Map" that allows visitors to do a side-by-side comparison of all states on rights to counsel by subject matter.
+The entries in the Directory were recently updated as of 2017/2018; this was done with the help of many firms/associates, particularly those at WilmerHale and Schulte Roth Zabel.

 Read the ABA's press release regarding the new Directory, and check out the articles in the Judicial Record (Director's Column), In Chambers (the magazine of the Texas Center for the Judiciary) and on the State Bar of Texas blog.

-State-by-state GUIDE TO the RIGht to counsel for parents in child welfare cases
+GUIDES TO the RIGht to counsel for parents in child welfare cases

 Along with Vivek Sankaran of the University of Michigan Law School's Child Advocacy Law Clinic, the NCCRC has maintained a 50-state analysis of a parent's right to counsel in dependency and termination of parental rights cases.